BevAlc Insights’ 2022 Light Lager Forecast

 Which Light Lagers Are Selling?

 Despite sales share shifts, the top-selling light lagers on Drizly have remained relatively stable.
-Sales are dominated by nationally-sold brands from large companies like Anheuser-Busch and Molson Coors, and most of the brands themselves are American-made (with the exception of the Mexican brand Corona).
+Sales are dominated by nationally-sold brands from large companies like Anheuser-Busch and Molson Coors, and most of the brands themselves are American-made (with the exception of options from the Mexican brand Corona).

 - Bud Light